ghotihed/genesis-web/README.md

 ## Hosting
 The web site is nominally hosted at https://genesis-sf.org.uk.

+## A Little History
+The Basingstoke Genesis Sci-fi club originally had a web site designed by Antony Walls.
+Management of the web site was later taken over by Matthew Greet.
+It was designed and deployed in the early 2010's, and it hasn't really had much of a face-lift since then.
+It doesn't look good on mobile devices.
+Also, it uses design choices that were cool and possibly even cutting-edge originally, but now make the whole thing look stodgy and out of date.

+To that end, a redesign has been in order for a while.
+A number of different people have looked at a number of different means toward doing this.
+These include continuing a dynamic type of site with something like Wordpress, to a static type of site.
+For the types of things that tend to be posted to the web site, it seems like a static site makes more sense.
+But rather than try to reinvent the wheel and hand-tool all of it, a static site generator should take a lot of the sting out of building the site.

+To that end, a few different generators have been considered.
+For a while, [Hugo](https://gohugo.io/) was considered, but it seemed to have a few problems with its generation, and it felt like it was a bit more complicated than it needed to be with fewer customisation abilities.
+The current thinking is to go with [Jekyll](https://jekyllrb.com/).
+There is a `jekyll` branch for those experiements.

+If anybody wants to try a different technology (or give Hugo another try), please get in touch with the administrator about setting up a different branch for you to experiment with.

 ## Branches
-Historically, the web site was designed by Antony Walls, then later modified by Matthew Greet.
-A current snapshot of that original site will be stored in a separate branch called `orig`.
-Changes can be made there for inclusion in the web page until the revamping is completed.
+A snapshot of the current web site will be stored in a branch called `orig`.
+Any changes to the web site should be made there, and once approved and merged, those will be manually published to the official web site.

-In the meantime, a `jekyll` branch will be used to hold changes related to the revamping of the web site.
-This will be done using the static web site generate Jekyll.
-No specific time frame for this has been set, but it's where we'd like to go moving forward.
-When the `jekyll` branch gets to a stable point, it will be applied to the `main` branch, and the hosted web site will be updated to follow.
+In the meantime, a `jekyll` branch will hold changes related to the revamping of the web site.
+This will be done using the static web site generator [Jekyll](https://jekyllrb.com/).
+No specific time frame for completing this work this has been set, but it's where we'd like to go moving forward.
+When the `jekyll` branch gets to a stable point<sup>1</sup>, it will be applied to the `main` branch, and the hosted web site will be updated to follow.

 If you wish to contribute, please create your own personal branch off the appropriate `orig` or `jekyll` or `main` branches.
 You will then need to generate a Pull Request and get approval before merging into one of those other branches.

+---
+<sup>1</sup> The definition of _stable point_ for any particular branch will be decided by the Genesis committee.